AlanLuu/lox-go/doc/os.md

     - This method does not work on Windows and throws an error if called on there
 - `os.setuid(uid)`, which sets the user ID of the current process to the specified user ID, which is an integer
     - This method does not work on Windows and throws an error if called on there
+- `os.stat(path)`, which returns a file info object that describes the file specified by the path string, which is documented [here](./fileinfo.md)
+    - If `path` refers to a symbolic link, this method follows that symbolic link to the actual file
 - `os.stderr`, which is a file object that allows for writing text to the standard error stream
 - `os.stdin`, which is a file object that allows for reading text from the standard input stream
 - `os.stdout`, which is a file object that allows for writing text to the standard output stream